By Kurtis Irwin, VP of Global Catalysis

 Introduction

 In the world of chemical engineering and industrial processes, reformer catalysts are the unsung heroes that make incredible transformations possible.
-These catalysts are the driving force behind reactions that convert hydrocarbons into valuable products such as hydrogen, ammonia, and synthetic fuels.
+These catalysts are the driving force behind reactions that convert hydrocarbons into valuable products such as hydrogen, syngas, and synthetic fuels.
 To ensure the reliability and direct the efficiencies of these catalysts, accurate durability testing is essential.
 In this blog, we’ll explore the critical role of reformer catalysts, the challenges they face, and why precise durability testing is a game-changer.

 The Crucial Role of Reformer Catalysts